 Recognition

 Sometimes overlooked as a less-imperative skill, the ability to give consistent recognition is one of the most important skills employees desire in their employer.
-In fact, according to an Achievers study, 93% of employees hope to be recognized at least on a quarterly basis but 57% don’t feel recognized at work.
+In fact, according to an Achievers study, 53% of employees say they are recognized just a few times year, or less, and 45% believe recognition would improve productivity.
 The gap between what employees want and what they are getting shows a clear area for improvement for leaders.
 Check out these three tips on recognition.

 1. Use recognition to boost performance.

 One of the most important aspects of maintaining a productive and competitive workforce is raising employee engagement.
 However, when leaders fail to give consistent recognition and show employee appreciation, it can be extremely difficult to build up their workforce.
-A study by Harvard Business Review found that 72% of employees have higher levels of employee engagement when given recognition, and 40% of workers said they would put more energy in their work if they were recognized more often.
+According to Achievers, employees who are recognized weekly are 2.6x more likely to be fully productive.

 2. Use recognition to bolster job satisfaction.